Zhinjio/manager/README.md

 * I'm happily married with two kids (girl and boy) and our two dogs, Shadow Moon and Night Skye.
 My wife is a pharmacist, and my kids are spoiled monsters who I usually manage to prevent from injuring each other.
 Shadow is a part cattle dog rescue that brings us joy (and sometimes destroyed dog toys or paper towel rolls) every day.
 Skye is new to the family, and we're still getting used to him and him to us.
 He's adorable, though, and just needs to learn which things are good chews and which aren't.
 * I was born in Vienna, Austria, but grew up in the States.
 I've lived in New York, Florida, Ohio and Colorado.
 I'm pretty sure I've visited all the US states except Alaska, at least on a drive through.
 * I graduated many years ago from Clarkson University with a dual major in Math and Comp.Sci.
 Perhaps ironically, I've never had employment as a developer.
 * I've worked for a variety of companies, big and small.
-Citrix (Test Engineer), 2 different small internet providers (Sysadmin), Hunter Douglas (Systems Engineer), SUN (Technical Instructor and Data Center Architect), eBay (Technical Duty Officer and NOC Manager), Intrado/West Safety Services (Systems Engineer, Supervisor, Manager and Director).
+Citrix (Test Engineer), 2 different small internet providers (Sysadmin), Hunter Douglas (Systems Engineer), SUN (Technical Instructor and Data Center Architect), eBay (Technical Duty Officer and NOC Manager), Intrado/West Safety Services (Systems Engineer, Supervisor, Manager and Director) and now TSPi(Scrum Master).
 I even worked for the Psychic Discovery Network for a very short time, long ago.
 Ask me about it sometime over a beer.
 * I am a gamer.
 Board games, PC, Console, RPG.
 * I'm an avid reader.
 Primarily science fiction, alternative fiction and fantasy, but I'll read just about anything if the topic is good.
 * Fan of: Star Wars, LEGO, Science, Photography, Astronomy, Maps, Books, Puzzles, Technology, Gastronomy, Craft Beer, and good Whiskey.
 Sometimes, more than one of those at once.